<big>Glossary of Painting Terms</big>(As of July 2003)

 Avoid applying too much product, as this can result in an uneven finish.

-Show color or effect.
+Show the hue or effect.

 Colorfully pigmented coatings that, when exposed to light,